 - salt

 If you do not want to can, you can still put it into jars and freeze them.
 Just make sure you leave more room at the top (at least 2 inches).
 Frozen liquid expands and you don’t want the jar to burst.
-The jars pictured above are jars I’m reusing from store-bought sauce so I am freezing those I’m not using right away.
+I’ve done that before.
+Then you lose all of your hard work.